-Remember, Open Enrollment runs from October 15 to December 7.
+Remember, the Annual Enrollment Period runs from October 15 to December 7.
 Even if you’re happy with your current Medicare health and prescription drug coverage, it’s a smart idea to review your health needs and costs, and your Annual Notice of Change document.

 Plus, check out these resources:

 - Get the official Medicare handbook from the Centers for Medicare and Medicaid Services.